Middle Child Syndrome – Signs and Tips to Prevent It

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-- What is Second or Middle Child Syndrome?
+- What Is the Second or Middle Child Syndrome?

-- Do all Children Suffer from this Syndrome?
+- Do All Middle Children Suffer From This Syndrome?

-- What are the Signs and Symptoms of Middle Child Syndrome?
+- What Are the Signs and Symptoms of the Middle Child Syndrome?

-- Does the Order of Birth Affect the Child’s Personality?
+- Does the Order of Birth Affect a Child’s Personality?

 - Positive Attributes of a Middle Child

 The ‘middle child syndrome’ is a psychological condition that is said to exist among children born before and after another child i.e., in between.
 They are often plagued by negative feelings of emptiness, unworthiness, inadequacy, jealousy, and are characterised by low self-esteem and extreme seclusion from the outside world.
 If left untreated, in some cases, these things may even lead to the child developing psychotic behaviour later in life.

 This article gives you an insight into this syndrome, which is quite common but does not receive enough attention, and also shares some tips on how to prevent it.